Unlock Review 2023 (Pros and Cons) Access Home Equity

 - Step 1: Use Unlock’s website to get an estimate of how much equity you could take out of your home.
 Unlock gives homeowners access to up to $500,000.

 - Step 2: Apply online.
-After submitting your application, Unlock will reach out to an independent third party to complete an appraisal and title report.
-This determines your property’s current value.
+After you submit your application, Unlock will contact an independent third party to complete an appraisal and title report, which will determine your property’s current value.

 - Step 4: Receive the funds by wire transfer within a few days.